Student Debt Incidence: Recent Data and Conceptual Issues

 There are many ways in which one could use survey data to approximate the lifetime wealth of households.
 For simplicity, we will suppose that the income growth experienced by households over the next few decades is consistent with the cross-sectional evidence in the 2019 SCF in the following sense.

-We group households into eight different brackets based on the age of the household head.
-The bracket length is five years and begins at age 26 (thus the first bracket is 26 through 30) and ends at age 60 (56 through 60).
-We begin at age 26 to ensure that the majority of borrowers have left school and entered the workforce, and we end at age 60 in order to encompass the majority of borrowers working lives.
-We then estimate future income by assuming that the growth of household income is consistent with the cross-sectional distribution of income across ages.
-Specifically, we compute median income in each bracket and assume that the difference in income in consecutive brackets represents the growth that members of that bracket will experience in the next five years.7 For a given interest rate, we then define lifetime wealth as the sum of the discounted value of future income and the net worth of the household.
+We group households into nine different brackets based on the age of the household head.
+The first bracket consists of those 25 and under and the last bracket consists of those 61 and above.
+The length of the remaining brackets is five years and begins at age 26 (thus the first bracket is 26 through 30) and ends at age 60 (56 through 60).
+When estimating our lifecycle income growth, we begin at age 26 to ensure that the majority of borrowers have left school and entered the workforce, and we end at age 60 in order to encompass the majority of one's working life.
+Specifically, we compute median income in each bracket and assume that the difference in income in consecutive brackets represents the growth that members of that bracket will experience in the next five years.7 For a given interest rate, we then define lifetime wealth as the sum of the discounted value of future income until an assumed death date of 80 years and the net worth of the household.
 This approach has its limitations since the distribution of income across age groups may change in the future and because borrowing costs vary across both time and households.
 However, this method allows us to combine net worth and current income with the lifecycle aspect of income growth to produce an estimate of ability to pay.

 For our main estimates, we follow the Congressional Budget Office (CBO) and use an interest rate of r = 4 percent.8 Figure 4 plots average per capita student debt broken down by lifetime wealth quintiles.
 In contrast with the corresponding breakdown by net worth in Figure 2, the average per capita student debt by lifetime wealth is not concentrated in the lowest quintile, for either the whole population or the population of student borrowers.